Zulhakar/OnlyBlendsMixer/README.md

   - Connection to Geometry Nodes via "Geometry Modifier Object" and "Object To Sample"
 ## 0.5.2
   - small changes for blender 5.2 and to get listed on the extensions platform again
+  - Connection to Geometry Nodes via "Modifier Control" and "Object To Sample"